Introduction to Rendering in 3ds Max

 Step 11: Click on the assign material button again.

-Step 12: Now I will click on No Map of Diffuse Map option tab and choose the tile option form an opened dialog box.
+Step 12: Now, I will click on the No Map of Diffuse Map option tab and choose the tile option from an opened dialog box.

 Step 13: Press ok, After selecting Tiles.

-Step 14: Click on assign material to selection button again to apply the change.
+Step 14: Click on the assign material to the selection button again to apply the change.

 Step 15: And click on Show Shaded Material in Viewport to apply all change.